JordanMartin/harmonyhub-api/README.md

     });
 ```

-> Note : Without activity, the connection is automatically closed after 60 seconds.
-You can periodically send a `ping` or catch the `close` event to start a nex connection.
+> :warning: Without activities, the connection is automatically closed after 60 seconds.
+You can periodically send a `ping` or catch the `close` event to open a new connection.

 ## Send commands
 ```javascript